blefo/FSRLearning/README.md

 ## References

-This library has been implemented with the help of these two articles :
+This library has been implemented with the help of these two articles:
 - Sali Rasoul, Sodiq Adewole and Alphonse Akakpo, FEATURE SELECTION USING REINFORCEMENT LEARNING (2021)
 - Seyed Mehdin Hazrati Fard, Ali Hamzeh and Sattar Hashemi, USING REINFORCEMENT LEARNING TO FIND AN OPTIMAL SET OF FEATURES (2013)